West St. Paul

 If you use a whole-house reverse osmosis system, then you might need space.
 Most people store it in the garage.
 You will enjoy filtered water coming out of all sinks in the house.
 However, this system is not advisable for homeowners because it is cost-prohibitive.
 You will spend a lot on pre-filtration requirements before using the system and ongoing maintenance costs.

 If you want to remove fluoride from your drinking water, it is recommended that you purchase a small reverse osmosis water filter system.
 You will install it under the kitchen sink for drinking water.
-It is also advisable to install a UV light water purifier to the reverse osmosis filter, that will remove microbiological contaminants if your water needs it.
+It is also advisable to install a UV light water purifier to the reverse osmosis that will remove microbiological contaminants if your water needs it.